Skip to content

 WHAT IS MISSING

-The lighter areas here are school matches, hospital coverage, and transport stops, so one sparse reading should not stand in for the whole suburb story.
+The lighter areas here are school matches, hospital coverage, transport stops, and building approvals, so one sparse reading should not stand in for the whole suburb story.

 BEST NEXT STEP